trlafleur/Flow-Sensor-Tasmota/Flow Sensor Integration into Tasmota.md

 Flow Sensor Integration into Tasmota

-In order to minimize changes to Tasmota for development, only a few addition were made to TASMOTA-32  Ver: 12.3.1.1 and they are documented below.
+To minimize changes to Tasmota for development, only a few additions were made to TASMOTA-32  Ver: 12.3.1.1 and they are documented below.
 ~~~

-/*
- xsns_125_flow_counter.ino - Flow sensors (water meters... sensor support for Tasmota)

-  tom@lafleur.us
-  Copyright (C) 2022, 2023  Tom Lafleur and Theo Arends

-  This program is free software: you can redistribute it and/or modify
-  it under the terms of the GNU General Public License as published by
-  the Free Software Foundation, either version 3 of the License, or
-  (at your option) any later version.

-  This program is distributed in the hope that it will be useful,
-  but WITHOUT ANY WARRANTY; without even the implied warranty of
-  MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
-  GNU General Public License for more details.

-  You should have received a copy of the GNU General Public License
-  along with this program.
-If not, see <http://www.gnu.org/licenses/>.
-*/

 /*
   xsns_125_flow_counter.ino - Flow sensors (water meters... sensor support for Tasmota)